-With support of NIMD, Zambia’s political parties have founded the Zambian Centre for Interparty Dialogue (ZCID), which is instrumental in creating consensus and raising public awareness on the constitutional review process.
-The programme also empowers the rank-and-file of political parties to hold their leaders politically and financially accountable.
+With support of NIMD, Zambia’s political parties founded the Zambian Centre for Interparty Dialogue (ZCID).
+Instrumental in creating consensus and raising public awareness on the constitutional review process, the programme also facilitates acountability empowering the rank-and-file to hold their leaders politically and financially accountable.

-Relations between political and civil society are characterized by a high level of distrust in Zambia.
-The constitutional review process is one of the areas where this tensions was visible in 2008.
-For the opposition parties it is crucial that the process is backed by civil society, in particular the Catholic Church.
-However, many civil society groups and organisations follow the review process with great suspicion and some CSOs have decided to boycott the process.
+Relations between political and civil society are characterized by a relatively high level of distrust in Zambia.
+The constitutional review process is one of the domains where this tensions was visible in 2008.
+Many NGOs consequently follow the current reform process with great suspicion and have decided to boycott the process.
+But, it is important to the opposition parties that the current reform process is backed by NGOs, in particular by the Catholic Church, as their support is also required to lend legitimacy to the entire exercise.

-In this context, ZCID has developed a civic education programme on constitutional issues together with a dozen CSOs.
-The programme is scheduled to start early 2009 and is expected to contribute to confidence- building.
-Cooperation between political parties and CSOs to design civic education programmes on the constitutional review process could ameliorate relations and be a starting point for a dialogue with civil society .
+In this context, relating to key CSOs is of crucial importance to ZCID and has been an important objective in 2008.
+Although ZCID had to operate in a difficult context whereby some CSOs working in the area seem to consider the institute as a competitor, 2008 has seen some positive developments.
+ZCID has made important steps by formulating a joint civic education programme on constitutional issues together with a dozen of CSOs, including members of the Oasis Forum.
+This programme is planned to start early 2009 and is expected to contribute to confidence building mechanisms.
+Cooperation between political parties and NGOs to design civic education programmes on the constitutional review process could ameliorate relations and be a starting point for enhanced dialogue between NGOs and parties.